manubb/union-find/README.md

 ```js
 find(obj)
 ```
 returns the root of the tree that contains `obj`.
-(Sets are encoded by trees.)
 Checking if two objects belong to the same set can be done with:
 ```js
 find(obj1) === find(obj2)
 ```